pink-gorilla/notebook/README.md

            :exec-fn pinkgorilla.notebook-bundel/run
            :exec-args {:config "notebook-config.edn"}}
 ```
-then run it with `clojure -M:notebook`.
+then run it with `clojure -X:notebook`.

-An example of in-project use of notebook with deps.edn is: [trateg](https://github.com/clojure-quant/trateg)
+[trateg](https://github.com/clojure-quant/trateg) uses notebook-bundel with deps.edn:
 Clone trateg and run `clojure -X:notebook`

 ### in your leiningen project

-An example of in-project use of notebook with leiningen is: [gorilla-ui](https://github.com/pink-gorilla/gorilla-ui)
-Clone gorilla-ui and run `lein notebook`
+** We don't recommend leiningen use with notebook, as leiningen does not use the highest version of  dependencies.  **

 ## Run Notebook with **custom bundel**